Stonytown Road: Description

+Route description

 Stonytown Road's western terminus is at the intersection of Plandome Road and North Plandome Road in Plandome Manor.
 Continuing east, it passes Leeds Pond and enters Plandome, continuing towards the east, passing the Plandome Country Club.
 It then continues east, crossing underneath the Long Island Rail Road's Port Washington Branch and a portion of the platform at the Plandome LIRR station before re-entering Plandome Manor.
 The road continues through Plandome Manor until entering Flower Hill just west of Manhasset Woods Road.
 Stonytown Road then continues through Flower Hill to its eastern terminus, at Port Washington Boulevard (NY 101).

 As of 2019, the portions of Stonytown Road within the Incorporated Village of Flower Hill are maintained by the Flower Hill Department of Public Works, the portions within the Incorporated Village of Plandome are maintained by the Plandome Department of Public Works, and the portions within the Incorporated Village of Plandome Manor are maintained by the Plandome Manor Department of Public Works.